Questions

 rational root theorem, also called rational root test, in algebra, theorem that for a polynomial equation in one variable with integer coefficients to have a solution (root) that is a rational number, the leading coefficient (the coefficient of the highest power) must be divisible by the denominator of the fraction and …

-READ ALSO: What are legendary spells?
+READ ALSO: What are your school grades?

 What does the rational root theorem and Descartes rule of signs indicate about the zeros of a polynomial function?